williamvds/website/content/blog/git/index.md

 the usual Git commands and day-to-day operations.

-If you prefer video explanations over long text articles like this I'd recommend The Missing Semester's lecture on Git[^2], _Git For Ages 4 And Up_[^3] for Git beginners, or _Git From the Bits Up_[^4] for those who are more experienced.
-This article takes inspiration from these, but also tries to expand upon what they didn't have time to cover.
+If you prefer video explanations over long text articles like this I'd recommend The Missing Semester's lecture on Git,[^missing-semester-git] _Git For Ages 4 And Up_ for Git beginners,[^git-ages-4-up] or _Git From the Bits Up_ for those who are more experienced.[^git-from-bits-up] This article takes inspiration from these, but also tries to expand upon what they didn't have time to cover.

 ### Why is Git?